 Dr. Gene Callahan

 Gene Callahan, a native of Big Stone Gap, Va., joined the U.S. Air Force after his freshman year of college.
 He served four years in the medical corps and as an administrative specialist at Keesler Air Force Base in Biloxi, Miss.
 The GI Bill helped finance his bachelor's and master's degrees in education earned at Virginia Tech.

-As a young professional, Gene worked with Distributive Education programs in Virginia and Alabama before accepting a research associate position at Auburn University, where he completed his doctorate in education in 1979.
-He then served as state DECA advisor and state supervisor of Distributive Education for the State Department of Education in Montgomery, Ala.
-In 1980 he joined the team that developed the Francis Tuttle Technology Center in Oklahoma City.
-During the next few years, he served as Francis Tuttle assistant superintendent, interim superintendent, and deputy superintendent.
+As a young professional, Callahan worked with distributive education programs in Virginia and Alabama before accepting a research associate position at Auburn University, where he completed his doctorate in education in 1979.
+He then served as state DECA adviser and state supervisor of distributive education for the State Department of Education in Montgomery, Ala.
+In 1980, he joined the team that developed Francis Tuttle Technology Center in Oklahoma City.
+During the next few years, he served as Francis Tuttle assistant superintendent, interim superintendent and deputy superintendent.

 In 1985, Callahan was named deputy superintendent of Tulsa Technology Center and three years later began his 20-year tenure as its superintendent and CEO.
 He implemented many new programs at the school, including pre-engineering, sports medicine, vision care, pharmacy technician, broadcast and sound engineering and television production.
 Under his watch, Tulsa Tech built the new Riverside Campus, Health Sciences Center and Sand Springs Campus and completed major expansions of the Peoria and Broken Arrow campuses.
 The staff more than doubled in size, from 212 employees to more than 460.